MBSR/Mindfulness10 minutes

 What This Is

 A body scan is a mindfulness meditation where you move your attention slowly through different parts of your body, noticing whatever sensations are present without trying to change them.
 Unlike progressive muscle relaxation (which actively tenses and releases muscles), a body scan is purely observational โ€” you're just paying attention.
-This might sound too simple to be powerful, but it's one of the most transformative practices in modern psychology.
-Jon Kabat-Zinn developed the body scan as part of MBSR (Mindfulness-Based Stress Reduction), a program that has been studied in hundreds of clinical trials.
-The evidence shows it reduces stress, chronic pain, anxiety, depression, and insomnia.
+This might sound simple, but simple is often what makes it usable.
+Jon Kabat-Zinn developed the body scan as part of Mindfulness-Based Stress Reduction (MBSR), a program studied across many settings.
+Research suggests body-scan style practices can help with stress, body awareness, and emotional regulation for many people, though effects vary and it is not a cure-all.
 Many of us live "from the neck up" โ€” completely disconnected from the signals our body is sending.
-A body scan rebuilds that connection.
+A body scan helps rebuild that connection.
 You might discover you've been clenching your jaw for hours, that your stomach is tight with anxiety, or that your shoulders are up by your ears.
-This awareness is the first step to releasing patterns of tension you didn't even know you had.
+This awareness is often the first step toward softening patterns of tension you didn't even notice.

 Origin: Developed by Jon Kabat-Zinn as part of the Mindfulness-Based Stress Reduction (MBSR) program at UMass Medical Center.